COVID-19 Vaccine Updates

 WHAT WE ARE DOING

-BHA has implemented telehealth and phone call visits for some of our services to better serve our patients in the safest way possible.
+BHA offers telehealth and virtual visits for some of our services to better serve our patients in the safest way possible.
 Accessing these services is simple, please click here for more information.

-BHA has implemented screening locations at every clinic for every patient and visitor.
+BHA has screening locations at every clinic for every patient and visitor.
 Be on the lookout for signs at the clinic(s) to direct you to those screening locations.
 This effort is to mitigate the spread of COVID-19, and is for your safety and protection, as well as everyone receiving care in our clinics.
 Please see a BHA team member upon arrival and be aware that this may lead to prolonged wait times.
-We are following the Florida Department of Health guidelines to screen incoming individuals.

 WHAT YOU CAN DO